PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setUserId().rst

 -----

 * The user ID won't be sent if setAnonymizationState(true) is set.
-* For more on user ID, `see this article <https://help.piwik.pro/support/getting-started/userid/>`_.
+* For more on the user ID, `see this article <https://help.piwik.pro/support/getting-started/userid/>`_.